Ayagikei/LifeUp-Wiki/docs/en/guide/api.md

 #### End Callback

-You can add the `callback` parameter to all interfaces to implement the processing of calling back the `URL` after the call.
+You can add the callback parameter to all interfaces to implement the processing of calling back the URL after the call.

 This can also be used to splice multiple interfaces, for example, if you want to implement a prompt after the jump:

 lifeup://api/goto?page=lab + lifeup://api/toast?text=callback

-You can use the `callback` parameter, refer to the above **Basics - Escaping**, you can write this kind of processing:
+You can use the callback parameter.
+Please also refer to the above **Basics - Escaping**.
+You can write this kind of processing:

 [lifeup://api/goto?page=lab&callback=lifeup:%2F%2Fapi%2Ftoast%3Ftext%3Dtest+callback](lifeup://api/goto?page=lab&callback=lifeup:%2F%2Fapi%2Ftoast%3Ftext%3Dtest+callback)

-Of course, you can also add multiple links to a shop item to achieve this effect.
+Of course, you can add multiple links to a shop item to achieve this effect.